 2. Conduct a substantial independent research project under supervision with a high level of personal autonomy and accountability;

-3. Work collaboratively and ethically in designing and conducting research and communicating research outcomes
+3. Work collaboratively and ethically in designing and conducting research and communicating research outcomes academic peer review.

 4. Interrogate and challenge complex information, and synthesise a range of conceptual and empirical materials to draw defensible conclusions; and